SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 • Are interested in understanding your inflammatory markers, DAO status, or overall immune profile

-At The Allergy Clinic, we provide blood testing and health screening services with clear, detailed reporting that can be shared with your healthcare provider.
+At The Allergy Clinic, we provide blood testing and health screening services designed to offer clear, actionable results.
+Our role is to provide accurate testing and reporting — we do not diagnose conditions or provide treatment, but results can be shared with your chosen healthcare professional to support further assessment.

 What Do Test Results Mean?